Pittsburgh Pirates Logo

 1958 – 1966

-Again, the Pirates logo is an animated pirate with bristles, a black pirate hat, and an eye patch.
-The character has two gold earrings in both ears, and a red bandage is visible under the cap.
-Under the pirate’s head are two crossed yellow bits, as well as the word “Pirates” in black.
-Pittsburgh Press artist Jack Berger Sr drew this logo.
+Again, the “Pirates” logo features an animated pirate with stubble, wearing a black pirate hat and an eye patch.
+The character has two gold earrings in each ear, and a red bandana is visible under the hat.
+Below the pirate’s head are two crossed yellow bats and the word “Pirates” written in black.
+Pittsburgh Press artist Jack Berger Sr drew this emblem.

 1967 – 1986

-This illustration was created by Bob Gessner, who was also the creator of the emblem of one of the Pittsburgh NHL teams.
-The new pirate is depicted on a background of yellow papyrus.
-He looks friendlier, with a black pirate hat still on his head.
-Below is the inscription “Pirates” in black.
+This illustration was created by Bob Gessner, who also created the emblem for one of the NHL’s “Pittsburgh” teams.
+The new pirate is depicted against a yellow papyrus background.
+He looks friendlier, still wearing a black pirate hat.
+Below is the word “Pirates” in black.

 1987 – 1996

-The Pirates brand was renewed again in 1987.
-It is based on a yellow rhombus, inside a cartoon portrait of a pirate in a black hat and black camisole.
-The name of the team is made in yellow with the addition of a black outline.
+The Pirates brand was refreshed in 1987.
+At its core is a yellow diamond, and inside is a cartoonish portrait of a pirate in a black hat and black doublet.
+The team name is in yellow with a black outline.

 1997 – 2013

-The club’s penultimate logo was a large yellow inscription “Pirates,” under which the pirate’s head was placed.
-The head of the character is decorated with a red and black bandana; on the right eye, there is a black bandage, in the left ear, there is an earring.
+The penultimate club logo featured a large yellow “Pirates” inscription, below which was the head of a pirate.
+The character’s head is adorned with a red-and-black bandana, a black patch over the right eye, and an earring in the left ear.
 Behind him are two crossed baseball bats.

 2014 – today

-The management decided to switch to the emblem, approved at the beginning of baseball players’ careers – the single “P.” For this, the developers used the old English alphabet, making the symbol as modern as possible.
-The yellow letter has four spike-like ridges at the top, an elongated stem, a rectangular gap, parallel lines, and serifs.
+The management decided to revert to the emblem approved at the beginning of the baseball players’ careers, a single “P.” To this end, the developers used the Old English alphabet, making the symbol as modern as possible.
+The yellow letter has four spike-like crests at the top, an elongated leg, a rectangular space, parallel lines, and serifs.

-This logo first appeared in 1900 and returned in 2014, keeping a stylish sign of visual identity.
-It refers at once to two words from the name of the franchise – to “Pittsburgh” (location) and “Pirates” (nickname for baseball players).
+This logo first appeared in 1900 and returned in 2014, preserving the stylish sign of visual identity.
+It refers directly to two words from the franchise’s name: “Pittsburgh” (the location) and “Pirates” (the baseball players’ nickname).

 Font and Colors